 During 2019, we purchased approximately 7.66 acres of land in San Fernando, California.
-We intend to construct a new production facility on such land in order to consolidate AFF's operations into a single location.
+We are in the process of constructing a new production facility in order to consolidate AFF's operations into a single location.

 In addition, we lease many smaller office and/or warehouse spaces, both domestically and in certain international locations.